Before you start this activity, you should have already:

 Check all of your Configuration and Connection settings.
 Make sure that all settings are correct, especially any access credentials, such as Project or App IDs, API Key & Secret, etc.

 It is common for a particular output service to require certain identifiers or other data points to be present to allow data to be forwarded.
-As an example, the Google Adwords output requires information about a user’s device, including the Device Advertising ID, in order to construct a User Agent Header.
+As an example, the Google Ads output requires information about a user’s device, including the Device Advertising ID, in order to construct a User Agent Header.
 If the Device Advertising ID is not present, no data can be sent.
 Check the docs for the output service and make sure you’re sending all the required information.

 If you don’t see any messages in the outbound Live Stream, then mParticle is not attempting to send any data to the output service.
 Some possible reasons for this include: